Haitian Brazilians

-A Haitian Brazilian (Haitiano-Brasileiro, Haïtien Brésilien, Ayisyen-Brezilyen) is a Brazilian person of full, partial, or predominantly Haitian ancestry, or a Haitian-born person residing in Brazil.
+Haitian Brazilians (Haitiano-Brasileiro, Haïtien Brésilien, Ayisyen-Brezilyen) are Brazilian persons of full, partial, or predominantly Haitian ancestry, or Haitian-born persons residing in Brazil.

 Haitian immigration to Brazil become a migratory phenomenon that gained large after the earthquake that rocked Haiti in 2010.
 The presence of Haitians in Brazil was negligible before the political instability that affected the country in 2004.
 Since then, the presence of military peacekeepers UN (mostly Brazilian), Haitians have come to see in Brazil a reference point, a fact that was reinforced after the disaster, which triggered the great migratory wave that started in 2010.
 Another important reason for the increase in the arrival of people from Haiti in Brazil were the migration opportunities created in 2014 during the FIFA World Cup in Brazil and in 2016 during the Summer Olympics held in Rio de Janeiro, Brazil – as well as the creation of a humanitarian visa for Haitians by the Brazilian authorities in 2012.